-Social and Behavioral Sciences Knowledge Goal (min.
-3 three-hour courses or 9 hours minimum) [SS] Humanities and Fine Arts Knowledge Goal (min.
-3 three-hour courses or 9 hours minimum) [H] Mathematics and Life/Natural Sciences (min.
-4 three-hour courses or 12 hours minimum) [MS] Students may take only those courses listed below for the 42-hour General Education block.
+Social and Behavioral Sciences Knowledge Goal (minimum 9 credit hours) [SS] Humanities and Fine Arts Knowledge Goal (minimum 9 credit hours) [H] Mathematics and Life/Natural Sciences (minimum 12 credit hours) [MS] Students may take only those courses listed below for the 42-hour General Education block.
 Many courses satisfy more than one goal, are designated as such, and may be counted for all of the goals listed for each specific course.
-Select courses that concentrate fully on a skill goal(s) but no knowledge goals have been marked with an asterisk, and it should be noted that those courses concentrate on the designated skill comprehensively.
-Once students have met the required number of courses or hours under each goal, they may take any of the certified General Education courses listed under any of the goals to achieve the 42-hour program.
-This offers them the opportunity to use the General Education program to meet their individual needs and interests.
+Select courses that meet only a skill goal(s) without a knowledge goals have been marked with an asterisk, and it should be noted that those courses concentrate on the designated skill comprehensively.
+Once students have met the required number of courses or hours under each goal, they have the opportunity to take any of the certified General Education courses listed under abt goal to achieve the 42-hours.
+The university encourages students to select General Education courses to meet their individual needs and interests.
 Students may not take any upper-level courses or any lower-level courses that do not appear on the list of certified General Education courses to complete the 42-hour block.
-Transfer students entering UMSL may transfer a CBHE approved 42-hour block of General Education courses, in accordance with the CBHE Transfer and Articulation agreement.
-However, those students transferring with fewer than 42 hours or from a non-participating institution will have their transcripts evaluated on a course-by-course basis.
-The General Education Program of the University of Missouri-St. Louis offers students an exciting and challenging program that develops the skills and knowledge necessary to succeed in today's changing world.
+General Education at the University of Missouri-St. Louis offers students an exciting and challenging curriculum that develops the skills and knowledge necessary to succeed in today's changing world.
 The following information outlines each of the six goals and the courses that meet the competencies students must achieve to accomplish the designated skills and knowledge goals.
-The program also allows for individual choices in disciplines and skills to assist the students in their undergraduate endeavors at UMSL GENERAL EDUCATION GOALS AND COURSES PLEASE NOTE:
+GENERAL EDUCATION GOALS AND COURSES PLEASE NOTE:

 - Course addresses skill goal(s) and no knowledge goals.
 The course covers the skill goal comprehensively and is suggested for those students who seek an in-depth coverage of that skill. - Course will count for Cultural Diversity Graduation Requirement. - Course will count for State Government/History Requirement (Honors students should check with Honors College each semester for list of Gen. Ed.
 Courses that meets this requirement).
-ALL COURSES ARE THREE-HOUR COURSES UNLESS OTHERWISE NOTED.
 GOALS: